Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

 Security forces reportedly surrounded the opposition leader's house after taking him there.
-He had called for protests against the crackdown on his supporters.
+Wine had called for protests against the crackdown on his supporters.

 The presidential challenger was previously under house arrest after the contended election results were announced